Tour of Britain: 2004

 The 2004 Tour of Britain was the first edition of the modern incarnation of the race.
 It took place over five days between Wednesday 1 – Sunday 5 September, organised by Surrey-based SweetSpot Group in collaboration with the BCF (British Cycling Federation).
 It was the first Tour of Britain to be held since 1999.
-SweetSpot MD Hugh Roberts and race director Mick Bennett, who were behind the event's return, are still involved with the race in 2020.
+SweetSpot MD Hugh Roberts and race director Mick Bennett, were behind the event's return, working on the race until 2023.

 Sponsored by the Regional Development Agencies, it attracted teams such as T-Mobile and U.S. Postal Service.
 It was designated a 2.3 category race on the Union Cycliste Internationale (UCI) calendar.
 Highlights of the event were shown as part of BBC'S Grandstand programme a week after the final stage.

 The tour climaxed with a 45 mi criterium in London, where an estimated 100,000 spectators saw a long break by Bradley Wiggins last until the penultimate lap, before Enrico Degano of Team Barloworld took the sprint on the line.
 The Colombian Mauricio Ardila, of Chocolade Jacques, won the General Classification.